drmperez/HostDesigner_tutorials/HW4/A_homework_4.md

 ### 2.i) Differences in the mengine output compared with PCModel 10 output.

+First off, mengine prints out all of the parameters that were estimated in order to run the input molecule.

 ##### mengine output `pcmod.out`, Lines 2 - 10:

 ```